HoerTech-gGmbH/openMHA/examples/16-node-red-gui-demo/README.txt

 An overview of the characteristics at the center, edges and corner position of the 2d-panel is provided in gaintables.pdf.
-- Noise and sine generator can be switched on and off, levels controlled and the frequncy of the sine tone
+- Noise and sine generator can be switched on and off, levels controlled and the frequency of the sine tone

 Right panel:
 - Broadband input levels of left and right microphone channels is measured.
-Note that your're working with an non-calibrated setup such that the displayed levels do not accord to the physical sound level reaching the microphones.
+Note that you are working with an non-calibrated setup such that the displayed levels do not accord to the physical sound level reaching the microphones.
-- Compressor input level displays the levels in the different frequncy bands of the dynamic range compressor for left and right input channel.
+- Compressor input level displays the levels in the different frequency bands of the dynamic range compressor for left and right input channel.
 Here, the contributions of the signal generators are observable.
-- Overall level displays the braodband level averaged over left and right input channel.
+- Overall level displays the broadband level averaged over left and right input channel.